lordskidgod/MxConsole/README.md

 ## Features

+> These are the features that makes you wanna use our bot.
+Check it out!
+>

 - Professional Ping Command with Embeds and Emojis
 - Feedback System with Star Ratings and Staff Mentions
 - Changelog Display with Navigation